homerobse/machine-set-up/why-use-linux.md

 * MS Powerpoint doesn't work and google slides videos are not available offline;
 * Illustrator doesn't work well in Wine, Inkscape gets slow when there are many elements;
 * Skype version for Linux does not show the pointer
-* Zoom version for Linux has uglier interface and some bugs when using in multiple monitors
+* Zoom version for Linux has uglier interface and bugs in displaying participants when using in multiple monitors
 * Issues with driver when moving photos from my phones' SD drive
 * Okular inline notes cannot have transparent background.
 Chrome does not visualize its inline notes.
+Adobe reader version in Ubuntu 16.04 had no commenting and highlighting features
 * Mindjet manager not available for Linux.
 Freemind manager not great.